2010 – July 2018

 3. Reports: Nobody wants to read a boring report but the need comes when a planner has to work on a pitch.
 I love reading reports and crunching the facts that will make sense in your work life.
 Eg: Mobile gaming the driving force of Indian online gaming

-The focus will be on digital its impact on marketing.
+The focus will be on digital and its impact on Indian marketing.
 Stories will be in-depth and opinionated.
 You won’t find any news, press releases, interviews, and all that fuss.

 Prasant Naidu, Founder

 When I was growing up, I would ask myself what I am good at.
 I was an average in studies, sports and everything in life.
 Nothing interested me more than a week.
 I use to wonder what passion is all about and how does it happen.
 I got my answer when LI happened.
 It wasn’t the startup but that feeling when your thoughts have created value into someone’s life.
 It can’t be measured.

 Before starting up, I worked as a Business Analyst (Banking and IT) for more than seven years.
 After closing LI(Sept 2018-Apr 2019), I joined a creative agency as Digital Strategy and Transformation Head in Bangalore.
 My job was to help the agency think digital first when required, work on new business pitches, build a digital road map for existing clients and bring the agency up to speed on digital.

-Apart from being a Digital Strategy and Publisher; I workout 5 days a week, go for my runs, spend time reading non-fiction and binge watch series and films on Netflix.
+Apart from being a Digital Strategist and Publisher; I workout 4 days a week, go for my long runs, spend time reading non-fiction and binge watch series and films on Netflix.

 Things you should know

 * Lighthouse Insights is an independent blog

 * I don’t make any money from Lighthouse Insights as of now.
 (Google ads that are running, for now, are pennies.)